SkyBlock-Nerds/NerdBot/CONTRIBUTING.md

 - Channel ID of a suggestions channel in order to curate suggestions
 - Channel ID('s) of item generator channel(s) to allow the item generation commands to be used
-- Tag ID set for greenlit to work.

 ### Other notes:

 Depending on the current environment, the configuration file will either be named `production.config.json` or `dev.config.json`

-Changes to the configuration file require the bot to be restarted.
+Changes to the configuration file can be reloaded by doing `/config reload`